“Enjoy spectacular panoramic views from this open and challenging trail.”

 From mid-June through September, Maroon Creek Road is restricted to vehicles from 9:00 a.m.
 5:00 p.m beyond the T-Lazy 7 Ranch.
 Take the shuttle from Aspen Highlands Ski Area, which leaves every 20 minutes; dog are allowed on the bus.

-West Maroon Trail starts from an intersection with Fravert Basin Trail
+, the West Maroon Trail starts from an intersection with Fravert Basin Trail

-, head east, away from Schofield Park to West Maroon Pass.
+in Scholfield Park where you'll head east, away from Schofield Park to West Maroon Pass.

 After gaining the pass, the trail angles to the left and descends steadily through willow and then tundra.
 This area is very open and Crater Lake can be seen in the distance.
 Cross a stream at a very wide and sometimes washed-out section - be careful here!
 The trail on the opposite side can be difficult to find after heavy rainfall or during spring runoffs.